Flowpack/neos-matomo/Readme.md

 You have to enter the id of the tag manager container you configured in Matomo.
 Here you can also use the longer ids generated for dev & staging environments.

++ **system**
+You can change the System you're using so it will target the right Tracking Code.

 + **apiTimeout**
 You can change the default timeout of 10 seconds after which the backend will cancel requests to your Matomo installation.